 We are also evaluating RMC-6236 in a series of combination regimens.
 We are conducting an open-label Phase 1b/2 platform study evaluating our RAS(ON) Inhibitors in combination with standard(s) of care in advanced NSCLC patients, which we refer to as the RMC-LUNG-101 study.
 There are currently two ongoing subprotocols under the RMC-LUNG-101 study, one evaluating our RAS(ON) G12C inhibitor, RMC-6291, which we refer to as the RMC-LUNG-101A study, and one evaluating RMC-6236, which we refer to as the RMC-LUNG-101B study.
-RMC-6236, which we refer to as the RMC-LUNG-101B study.
-RMC-6236 in combination with pembrolizumab, with or without chemotherapy, in patients with RAS-mutated NSCLC.
+RMC-LUNG-101B is a Phase 1b/2 dose exploration and dose expansion study evaluating RMC-6236 in combination with pembrolizumab, with or without chemotherapy, in patients with RAS-mutated NSCLC.
 We currently expect to disclose initial clinical PK, safety, tolerability and activity data from the RMC-LUNG-101B study in the second half of 2024.